Edventures

 Writings

 Way before I started blogging, I kept a black hardback notebook.
-In it, I would painfully copy various writings, fables, anecdotes, quotations and comments that inspired me, that struck a cord.
+In it, I would painfully hand copy various passages, fables, anecdotes, quotations and comments that inspired me – that struck a cord.

-For the most part, these came from the books I was reading however I was not too fussy where I found my inspiration; airport terminals adverts, locker rooms and coaching course presentations were all far game.
-These have been added to this, now rather long pager, the most recent discoveries at the top.
+For the most part, these came from the books I was reading however I was not too fussy from where I found my inspiration; airport terminals adverts, locker room walls and coaching course presentations were all far game.
+The black hardback notebooks have been replaced and we are awash with “inspiration,” on our social media timelines.
+And yet, if less frequently, I find myself adding to this page, with the most recent discoveries at the top.

 Great leaders do two things really well.
 One – they have a vision for the future.
 Two – they can communicate it especially well.